ystk/debian-python2.7/Doc/howto/logging-cookbook.rst

 Note that there are some security issues with pickle in some scenarios.
-If these affect you, you can use an alternative serialization scheme by overriding the :meth:`makePickle` method and implementing your alternative there, as well as adapting the above script to use your alternative serialization.
+If these affect you, you can use an alternative serialization scheme by overriding the :meth:`~handlers.SocketHandler.makePickle` method and implementing your alternative there, as well as adapting the above script to use your alternative serialization.

 .. _context-info:

 Adding contextual information to your logging output
 ----------------------------------------------------

+.. currentmodule:: logging

 Sometimes you want logging output to contain contextual information in addition to the parameters passed to the logging call.
 For example, in a